WVURAIL/dspira/_posts/2023-08-03-interferometry.md

 optional: true
 ---

-Two horns a few metres apart, pointed at the same patch of sky, make an interferometer.
+Two horns a few meters apart, pointed at the same patch of sky, make an interferometer.
 As a source drifts across the beams, the path length to each horn changes.
 The two signals move in and out of step.
 Their combined power rises and falls in a fringe pattern.
 The distance between the horns sets the fringe spacing.
 That relationship makes this arrangement useful.

 + [Correlation and the Two-Element Interferometer]({{ site.baseurl }}/correlation-and-interferometry/) - Where the fringes come from.
 Covers convolution, autocorrelation, and cross-correlation.
 Explains resolution limits for a single dish, adding and multiplying arrangements, and the effects of finite bandwidth.
 Comes with a notebook you can run.